Heading:

 !
 Show Printing-requests (for user) user

 !
-Cancel (printing requests) (for user)
+Cancel (printing requests) (for user) user

 If you type just RETURN in place of user, these commands will run through all printing requests for all users.